DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/appointment-tooltip.md

 ### AppointmentMeta

-An object representing a appointment tooltip meta data.
+An object representing an appointment tooltip meta data.

 Field | Type | Description
 ------|------|------------
-target | ReactInstance | A React component instance or a DOM element that is used for appointment tooltip positioning. data | object | Specifies a appointment data for display in appointment tooltip.
+target | ReactInstance | A React component instance or a DOM element that is used for appointment tooltip positioning. data | object | Specifies an appointment data for display in appointment tooltip.

 ## Plugin Components